lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 Let's look at the diagram below to demonstrate this.
 Our user makes a request, it goes through our load balancer, which in Lyft's case is Envoy.
-Envoy is load balancing all versions of Clutch that are currently deployed; in our example we have two Clutch versions deployed `v1` and `v2`.
+Envoy is load balancing all versions of Clutch that are currently deployed.
+In this example we have two Clutch versions deployed: `v1` and `v2`.
 Regardless of which version of the frontend a user might have, all versions of the frontend assets live in S3, so if a Clutch host does not have what the user is requesting it can simply check S3.